-If your BMI shows that you're in the overweight or obese range, it may be time to make changes so that you can be at a healthier weight.
+A healthy lifestyle is recommended for everybody.
+However if your BMI shows that you're overweight or have obesity at any point, it may be time to make changes so that you can be at a healthier weight.
 Many things can affect your weight, so you can also try to manage it in different ways.
-Click on an item below to see what you can do to make a change today.
+Click on an item below to see what you can do to make a change.

 Regular exercise is very important for losing and managing your weight.
 To make sure that your obesity weight loss programme is as effective as possible, consider adding aerobic and resistance exercises to your routine.
 You should also move more in general.

 Find tips for getting a good start on a new exercise programme here.